-Ask any guy who came of age sometime in the eighties what their favourite films were at the local video shop and chances are one of them will be Walter Hill’s seminal 1979 action adventure The Warriors – a film which is celebrating its 40 anniversary.
+Ask any guy who came of age sometime in the eighties what their favourite films were at the local video shop and chances are one of them will be Walter Hill’s seminal 1979 action adventure The Warriors.
 They may even go as far as to re-enact that famous line from the film, where the leader of the villainess Rogues clinks together three empty cola bottles on his fingers and begins to bait the titular gang by constantly repeats the line: “Waaaaariors, come out to plaaaay”.

 All these years down the line, The Warriors remains somewhat the epitome of cult cinema.
 Like many films to fall into that categorisation, The Warriors pretty much received a critical drubbing upon release, although the decent box office eased those wounds.
 But it undoubtedly found its biggest audience via the then newly established home video market, and it has grown in reputation since, perhaps receiving the greatest accolade in 2005 when the characters and their plight were immortalised yet again in a beat ’em up video game for the PlayStation 2 and Xbox (which also featured the vocal talents of many of the original cast members).